lihaoyun6/ComfyUI-WanVideoWrapper/readme.md

 # ComfyUI-WanVideoWrapper
-## This project can only be run on Linux or WSL2 on Windows!
+## This project only supports NVIDIA RTX30/40 and A100/H100 GPU!

 This is a modified version of ComfyUI-WanVideoWrapper.
  I